 What is the difference between generic accounting software and construction accounting software?

-General accounting software is usually developed to be used by multiple industry types, and therefore doesn’t offer the features unique to any one industry.
-The functionality is built around a general ledger and allows you to track your income, assets, expenses and liabilities.
+General accounting software is usually developed to be used by multiple industry types and, therefore, doesn’t offer features unique to any one industry.
+The functionality is built around a general ledger and allows you to track your income, assets, expenses, and liabilities.

-A construction accounting software will have the same features of a general accounting software but then include industry-specific modules for construction.
+A construction accounting software will have the same features as a general accounting software but then include industry-specific modules for construction.

 What is the difference between construction management software and construction accounting software?